rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Erzya grammars.
 (See specifics in 4.
 MORPHOLOGY)
-– Provide attestation and statistics for adnominal and adnominal-type person, both morphological and lexical, in the Erzya noun phrase, quantifiers, adpositional phrase and non-finite constructions in %Om.
+– Provide attestation and statistics for adnominal and adnominal-type person, both morphological and lexical, in the Erzya noun phrase, quantifiers, adpositional phrase and non-finite constructions in *-Om*.
 – Investigate controversy in grammatical descriptions and phenomena attested in the research corpora, for example, the bearing of kin-term (high-animacy two-argument) semantics on the defectivity of the genitive paradigm in the possessive declension.
 (See